Developing countries blast rich-world farm subsidies at Rome talks

 Brazil has tried to use the WTO in its dispute with the United States over cotton subsidies.

 In 2004, Brazil won a challenge against U.S. cotton farmers when the WTO backed its complaint and allowed it to impose $830 million in sanctions on U.S. products.
-The two governments are still wrangling over the specifics of a payout, and South America’s largest economy has threatened to impose higher import tariffs on U.S. products if a deal isn’t reached.
+The decade-long dispute ended last week when the United States agreed to make a $300 million one-off payment to the Brazil Cotton Institute and Brazil agreed to take no further trade measures against the United States.

 Disputes between India and the United States over farm subsidies have been partly responsible for stalling global trade pacts.